Spotify Stops After 10 Seconds [7 Fixes]

 This is one of the oldest fixes you can employ; therefore, it’s pretty straightforward.
 Sometimes, the internal settings are corrupted; thus, fixing them isn’t easy without a fresh reinstall.
 This is a pretty clear fix for mobile phone users since all you have to do is delete the app and reinstall it from the store.

-If none of the fixes has helped, then it’s pretty plausible that your issue is related to some unrelated external topic, for which I suggest you directly contact Spotify support.
+If Spotify still stops after 10 seconds, then it’s pretty plausible that your issue is related to some unrelated external topic, for which I suggest you contact Spotify support directly.
 You can click here to do so.

 If you’re here, chances are you’ve also run into other bugs related to Spotify.
-Here are others:
+Here are some guides:

 Frequently Asked Questions